-- the grantee fails to comply with the grant agreement or the AAGS Guidelines; - the grantee fails to comply with lawful and reasonable instructions given by ACG; - ACG believes there has been unsatisfactory progress in carrying out the project; - ACG believes the grantee has not carried out the project or activity with reasonable care, thoroughness, and competence and to a standard that would be expected for the grantee's level of experience in their practice, profession or line of work; - the grantee does not complete the funded activity; - the grantee provides false or misleading information to ACG; - the grantee acts illegally or negligently at any time during the funding period, and ACG believes this action significantly affects the project or activity, or is likely to harm the reputation of ACG or the Government of Australia; and/or - ACG suspects that fraud has been committed.
+- the grantee fails to comply with the grant agreement or the AAGS Guidelines; - the grantee fails to comply with lawful and reasonable instructions given by ACG; - ACG believes there has been unsatisfactory progress in carrying out the project; - ACG believes the grantee has not carried out the project or activity with reasonable care, thoroughness, and competence and to a standard that would be expected for the grantee's level of experience in their practice, profession or line of work; - the grantee does not complete the funded activity; - the grantee provides false or misleading information to ACG;

+ACG suspects that fraud has been committed.
 Where fraud is determined to have taken place, ACG may pursue criminal charges in accordance with the DFAT's requirements and local laws.